- Review Process

 Every Canadian has a role to play in reconciliation.
 It entails acknowledging the past and ensuring that history does not repeat itself by respecting Indigenous treaties and rights, as well as letting go of negative preconceptions and perceptions in order to move towards unity.
 What can schools and students do to honour National Day for Truth and Reconciliation?

-Resources for Rethinking encourages students and teachers to participate in National Day for Truth and Reconciliation.
-Our R4R picks will connect you to some excellent resources to learn more about the cultures, stories and experiences of the First Nations, Inuit and Métis peoples.
+Resources for Rethinking will connect you to some excellent resources to learn more about the cultures, stories and experiences of the First Nations, Inuit and Métis peoples.
+R4R encourages students and teachers to check out these resource picks and participate in National Day for Truth and Reconciliation.